hlovatt/statmach/README.md

-The traffic light machine is an example of a state machine that has an output associated with each state, these are called Moore Machines (see below), and they use the class ``StateWithValue`` to define their states.
+The traffic light machine is an example of a state machine that has an output associated with each state, these are called Moore Machines (see below).

 The traffic light example can be run on real hardware, for example a [PyBoard](https://store.micropython.org/product/PYBv1.1H).